-Now, we'll review some tips for leading these activities with participants
+Now, we'll review some tips for leading these activities with participants.

-We've just taken a very quick look at all 10 activities in the Explore Science: Earth & Space toolkit.
+We've just taken a very quick look at the contents of the Explore Science: Earth & Space toolkit, and the accompanying Moon Adventure Game.

-Here is an example of just one activity, Land Cover.
+Here is an example of just one activity, Craters.
 Each activity box includes all the physical materials needed to do the activity.

 Some of these materials are intended for the learners to use.
-These include the supplies they need to do the activity--like the pebbles, water, tray, plastic grass and roots (mesh)-shown in this image.
+These include the supplies they need to do the activity-like the container of sand with iron filings, marbles, gravel pieces and Ultraviolet flashlight-shown in this image.
 You'll also want to share the colorful activity guide and sign, and any additional information sheets, worksheets, or other graphics.
 These things should all be out and accessible for learners.